DOCUMENTATION · v4.0

 Each sync runs a full diff against the previous state - new workflows, modified workflows, and deleted workflows are all detected and recorded in the changelog.

-Free plan: manual syncs with a 2-hour cooldown.
-Starter, Growth, Pro, and Enterprise: unlimited manual syncs via the Sync button in the top bar.
-Pro and Enterprise: automatic background syncing on a configurable interval.
+Every plan - and the 14-day trial - includes unlimited manual syncs via the Sync button in the top bar.
+Pro, Unlimited, Enterprise, and all agency plans add automatic background syncing on a configurable interval.

 Plans and limits